tkiat/my-writings-public/blog/software/os/lineageos-install-tab2.md

 ### My Failed Attempt to Build from Source

 The LineageOS project doesn't maintain Samsung Tab 2 anymore but they still leave some [manuals](https://wiki!lineageos.org/devices/espresso3g) including the build instruction.
 I, a Debian user, could follow it quite easily.
-Unfortunately, I got the error saying that I couldn't find some `espresso3g` folders and, even worse, they were not in my project.
+Unfortunately, I got the error saying that I couldn't find some `espresso3g` folders, and, even worse, they were not in my project.
 I was lazy enough to ask somebody so I decided to download the custom ROM.

 ### Custom ROMs, Too Many Choices!

 I first tried the custom ROM (nightly build 2018-01-21) from [lineageosroms](https://lineageosroms.com/espresso3g/).
-For bootloader, I downloaded the latest [TWRP](https://dl.twrp.me/espresso3g/).
+For the bootloader, I downloaded the latest [TWRP](https://dl.twrp.me/espresso3g/).
 Unfortunately, the ROM flashing was usually not successful (with the error code 7).
 I searched online and it looked like I had to disable the device check (with assert and getprop commands) somewhere in `META-INF/com/google/android/updater-script`.
 That didn't work.

 I didn't know what to do then.
 Luckily, it turned out I flashed it successfully (with the same method after some attempts).
 It could be launched perfectly.
 But I wanted to install GApps on top of it so I first downloaded the [Open GApps](https://opengapps.org/).
 I reflashed both the ROM and GApps after that before the first boot but it stuck at "Preparing Google...".
 Another attempt proved futile.